 “It was an accident.
 She was my sister, you know.
 I loved her.
 I grew up with her.
 We all know you’ve made mistakes too.”
 Tigala felt a rush of anger for Lobo.
 She didn’t need to take this.

 “And putting you in charge of protecting a military resource and my love is the last one I’ll ever make,” Lobo shouted back.
 “You better be careful how you talk to your commanding officer.”

 “Screw you.
 I don’t know why she ever fell for a hothead like you anyway,” said Tigala.

-Lobo jumped at her and squeezed her neck, choking.
-Tigala tried to pull his arm away but in her weakened and with one less arm, there wasn't much she could do.
+Lobo jumped at her and squeezed her neck, choking her.
+Tigala tried to pull his arm away but in her weakened state, there was nothing she could do.

 “I could do it.
 I could end you right now and no one would ever know.
 They’d say you died of your wounds,” said Lobo.

-He let go, allowing Tigala to cough and catch her breath.
+He let go, allowing Tigala to catch her breath.
 Lobo glared at her as she recovered.